umekow/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+    1.)Express is adds the ability to break into different parts by using routing and adds middleware support.
+It makes using nodejs easy.
+    2.)You can serve single page apps and statuc web pages with express.
+You can also build RESTful api that use JSON Describe Middleware

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+    It is like an assembly line for requests.
+Middleware performs actions on requests based on order.
+Middleware adds extra functionality to code.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+    It is an object that can perform actions and be imported into code

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+    A status code like 200

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+    You can use express routing to break application up into parts.
 ## Project Setup

 Follow these steps to set up and work on your project: